Tillamook Air Museum: History

 In 2016, the Classic Aircraft Aviation Museum moved some aircraft to the museum.

 In 2021, the museum received a B-52 cockpit on loan from Scroggins Aviation Mockup & Effects.
+The A-4B that served as a gate guard was dismounted and replaced with a metal scale blimp model in 2022.

 In 2025, the museum announced it would be receiving an HU-25.
 Later that year it began fundraising for the restoration of its F-14.
 In July, it revealed it was being given an AV-8B.
-At the end of the month, the Port of Tillamook proposed a study for structural repairs to Hangar B.
+At the end of the month, the Port of Tillamook proposed a study for structural repairs to Hangar B. In December, a large hole was opened in the hangar when an approximately 170 by 30 foot section of the roof was folded over by strong winds.
+Estimates to repair and fully restore the building are at least $20 million.
+In May 2026, the museum announced that it had applied for funding from FEMA to help pay for the repairs.
+Later that month, the museum announced the director's resignation.
+The following day, the Port of Tillamook Bay board voted against repairs to the hangar.
+The museum announced in July that work to remove the dislodged piece of roof was due to begin soon.
+It received the FEMA grant in August.